 - Calculate and analyze valuation multiples

-- Value a company using equity multiples from comparable public companies and precedent transactions
+- Value a company using comparable company analysis

-- Value a business using enterprise value multiples
+- Value a company using precedent M&A transactions

-Part 3 – Valuing a business using discounted cash flows
+- Learn how to value a business using discounted cash flow techniques.

 - Calculate free cash flows to the firm and to equity